Puning

 Puning, having been a key trade hub in eastern Guangdong, was upgraded from county to city status in 1993.
 It is one of the first 'Chinese textile cities' and where the project 'Chinese TCM Cities' was first launched.
 Textile and apparel and medicine industries are local pillars, topping or coming second in Guangdong county economies since 2003.
 It also entered the list of the One Hundred Best Counties and Cities for Health Industry in 2020 by Xiaokang series of Qiushi magazine.

-Historically, Puning was one of the eight counties of Chaozhou (Teochew) Prefecture.
+Historically, Puning was one of the eight counties of Chaoshan.
 In the mid-1900s, the Hakka region, which was historically part of the Huizhou Prefecture, was incorporated into Puning's territory.
 Subsequently, the city also welcomed back 'returned overseas Chinese' and 'family members of overseas Chinese' due to the political situation in Southeast Asia.
 The cultures of the various clans formed the multilingual, multicultural landscape of Puning, where customs and traditions differ across the towns and villages.
-It is recognised as a Chinese Folk Cuture Art Village by the Ministry of Culture, China.
+It is recognised as a Chinese Folk Culture Art Village by the Ministry of Culture, China.